mixxxdj/mixxx/source/chapters/library.rst

 Deleting Tracks
 ===============

+.. versionadded:: 1.11

 Tracks that appear in the Missing Tracks or Hidden Tracks view can be deleted from the context menu there.

-'Warning' This will delete all metadata Mixxx has for a track.
+.. warning:: This will delete all metadata Mixxx has for a track.

 Auto DJ
 =======